 The choice of most Steinway Artists

-Most Steinway Artists own Model Bs or Model Ds–or both.
-The Model B is not too large for many living rooms yet is also large enough to be appropriate for a smaller concert hall or a church sanctuary.
+Most Steinway Artists own Model Bs or Model Ds--or both.
+The Model B is not too large for many living rooms but also large enough to be appropriate for a smaller concert hall or a church sanctuary.

-Having sold over 150 million records, Steinway Artist Billy Joel ranks as one of the most respected entertainers and recording artists in the world.
-In an interview on Steinway’s website, Joel attributes his early curiosity in the piano to Steinway’s Model B.
+Having sold over 150 million records, Steinway Artist Billy Joel ranks as one of the world's most respected entertainers and recording artists.
+In an interview on Steinway's website, Joel attributes his early curiosity about the piano to Steinway's Model B.

 "The piano teacher that my mom took me to had a Steinway," Joel explains.
 "It was a Steinway B, the Model B grand — and it was so much better than the piano that we had in our house.
 I used to love to go to her house to play her piano, not because I liked taking lessons [laughs], because I just loved the sound of the piano that she had.
 It was set up in a studio and the acoustics were fairly ambient and that piano…